Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 Say, you financed a car for £15,000 at an 11% interest rate and later discovered you are eligible for a 7% rate, then the excess 4% interest you paid will be returned, and often this could amount to hundreds or even thousands of pounds, given that these are calculated over the life of your loan.
 If the loan took three years, then that would be 36 months of 4% interest, so imagine how hefty that refund can be.

 One thing you have to consider as well, is how much money you can reimburse or refund.
-This is not the interest rather, the base rate from where the interest was charged.
+This is not the interest, but rather, the base rate from which the interest was charged.
 During the FCA investigation, it was found that borrowers are rarely informed about how much commission was added to their loan, which is unfair on the end of the borrower.

-• Extra fees, resulting from the high cost loan, like payback fees and penalty penalties, from the late payment of interest charges.
+• Extra fees, resulting from the high cost loan, like payback fees and penalties from the late payment of interest charges.

 • Negative financial impact, which the high-interest loan caused you.
 If there were missed payments that damaged your credit score, then you can also ask for compensation for this.